alaffin12/stackedit/Caught by Stradh.md

 Grapesmash is the lowest grade of Martikov wine.
 It is a red wine, made from grapes unfit for any other purpose.
 It is, however, widely available.
 Grapesmash wines tend to be tannin heavy and have a bitter, metallic aftertaste.
 The Martikov's sell three types of Grapesmash wines - Grapesmash #3, which is purely made from Grapesmash grapes (and thus has the most pronounced Grapesmash 'flavour') and Grapesmash #2 & #1 - each of which uses progressively more of the Martikov's other grapes to dull the harsh edge of Grapesmash.

 ### Dragoncrush
 Dragoncrush is a red varietal from the Martikov winery.
 They make two varieties of this varietal - Red Dragoncrush and Black Dragoncrush - as well as a brandy which is made from Red Dragoncrush called Dragon's Breath.
 Red Dragoncrush uses dried grapes and is aged in oak barrels, giving it a spicy, cinnamony flavour.
 Black Dragoncrush mixes fresh Dragoncrush grapes with Winterstomp grapes to give it a fresh, crisp flavour.
+Dragon's Breath Brandy leans into the natural flavours of Red Dragoncrush, and is very spicy.

 ### Winterstomp
+Winterstomp is a white varietal from the Martikov winery.
+They are mainly used to balance the flavours of the Martikov Red varietals, as the grapes themselves are almost too acidic on their own.
+They
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwOTcyMjk5OSwtMTMwMTkzMjQxNiwtND
-E4OTI2NDQ1LDE5OTEzMTg4NTksNzYxNjQ5NDQzLDIwOTEwMTg0
-NjMsLTIwMDc2NTYyMzQsMzAyMjAzNiw2Mjk5OTU3MTEsLTE1OT
-g0MTI3MzAsLTU0MDYxMzgwNSwtMTY1NjMyNDExMCwtMTUxNzMz
-NDEzNiwxMDE4ODY2MTAwLC03NzQ5NTA3NzIsMTk5NTM5Mzc3OS
-w4MzYyMDExNywtNDIyMTE3MTE4LDUzMjc2OTI3Myw3NTIzNjcy
-NzBdfQ==
+eyJoaXN0b3J5IjpbNzg1MDg3Mjk3LC0xMzAxOTMyNDE2LC00MT
+g5MjY0NDUsMTk5MTMxODg1OSw3NjE2NDk0NDMsMjA5MTAxODQ2
+MywtMjAwNzY1NjIzNCwzMDIyMDM2LDYyOTk5NTcxMSwtMTU5OD
+QxMjczMCwtNTQwNjEzODA1LC0xNjU2MzI0MTEwLC0xNTE3MzM0
+MTM2LDEwMTg4NjYxMDAsLTc3NDk1MDc3MiwxOTk1MzkzNzc5LD
+gzNjIwMTE3LC00MjIxMTcxMTgsNTMyNzY5MjczLDc1MjM2NzI3
+MF19
 -->